 Okay, so housework burns calories.
 So does sleeping.
-You’re alive, you burn calories, but housework will not make obese women leaner or fitter.
+You’re alive, you burn calories, but housework will not lead to significant or even moderate weight loss.

 It’s true that cleaning house requires energy, but it is not an effective strategy for getting and staying physically fit and healthy.